Why? or Harold Crick Questions the Author

 He hits rock bottom in chapter 30.
 When every attempt to rationalize his circumstances comes up short, he settles on a Bruce Nolan conclusion: “God is a mean kid sitting on an anthill with a magnifying glass” (see v.
 21).
 Job’s statement seems to indicate there’s nothing more to talk about, but chapter 32 keeps the discussion alive by introducing a brand-new character.
 It’s like the book of Job suddenly realizes it’s your dad’s favorite show and decides to appeal to a younger demographic.
 But don’t get your hopes up.
 It’s not Richard Grieco.
 It’s a guy named Elihu.
 As the youngest of the friends he’s been biting his tongue out of respect, but that quickly changes when he launches into an epic Hannibal Lector speech that spans six chapters.
 Elihu’s rant goes down easy thanks to his young adult approach, but it doesn’t break any new ground.
 No one even bothers to respond when he finishes.

 Once everyone has had their say, God shows up in a whirlwind (no, really) and responds to all of the speculation like Billy Madison’s decathlon judge: “What you’ve just said is one of the most insanely idiotic things I have ever heard.
 At no point in your rambling, incoherent response were you even close to anything that could be considered a rational thought.
 Everyone in this room is now dumber for having listened to it.”
 Yep.
 God is in full snark mode.
-In chapter 38, he turns the tables on Job with a few questions of his own: “Where were you when I laid the earth’s foundation?”* (v.
+In chapter 38, he turns the tables on Job with a few questions of his own: “Where were you when I laid the foundation of the earth?” (v.
 4).
 It’s the ultimate burn.
 Three thousand years later there’s still not a good comeback for it.

 Impressively, Job’s criticisms don’t get him written out of the show.
 Instead, God gives a few dozen reasons why Job isn’t qualified to bust his chops.
 He lays out his expertise for the unexplainable like Gregory House.
 To be fair, his target audience is a bunch of flat-earthers, so a question like “Have you understood the expanse of the earth?” is an easy win for him (v.
 18).
 In chapter 40, Job admits he’s out of his league, at which point God drops the sarcasm and proceeds to school him with a virtual tour of the cosmos.
 Job comes out the other side like a highly enlightened Stephen Strange: “I am insignificant … I lay my hand on my mouth” (v.
 4).